isomerpages/moe-ast-moehc/_school-histories/Schools/Loyang View Secondary School.md

 Steadfast in character,<br>
 With minds that are enlightened.

-Chorus:
+Chorus:<br>
-Loyang View, a caring school we are.
+Loyang View, a caring school we are.<br>
-Where every life is touched, and every moment treasured.
+Where every life is touched, and every moment treasured.<br>
-It’s a name we honour in word and deed.
+It’s a name we honour in word and deed.<br>
-We dare to face each challenge,
+We dare to face each challenge,<br>
-Learning to serve and lead.
+Learning to serve and lead.<br>
-Within us lies the power
+Within us lies the power<br>
 To make our dreams come true.